Coarse Equivalences of Euclidean Buildings: Euclidean buildings

 (ii) For any two affine apartments $A,A'$, there is a sequence of affine apartments $A=A_0,\ldots,A_k=A'$ such that $A_j\cap A_{j+1}$ is a half space.
 (Using galleries, this is easily seen to be true for apartments in the spherical building at infinity.)
 It is clear that the sequence of walls determined by these half spaces is thick.

 Suppose first that $th(X)=\{p\}$ consists of a single point and that $A$ is an affine apartment containing $p$.
 Then (i) shows that the thick walls in $A$ are precisely the ones passing through $p$.
-If $A'$ is any other affine apartment, then (ii) and a a simple induction on $k$ show that all apartments $A_0,\ldots,A_k$ in the sequence connecting $A$ and $A'$ contain $p$.
+If $A'$ is any other affine apartment, then (ii) and a simple induction on $k$ show that all apartments $A_0,\ldots,A_k$ in the sequence connecting $A$ and $A'$ contain $p$.
 This is case (I).

 Suppose now that $th(X)$ contains at least two points $p,q$ and that $A$ is an apartment containing $p$ and $q$.
 Then the $R(A)$-orbit of $q$ consists of thick points and is cobounded in $A$, because the Weyl group $W$ is irreducible, and because $R(A)$ contains translations.
-Let $T\subseteq R(A)$ denote the translational part (i.e. the kernel of action of $R(A)$ on $\partial A$).
-Any closed subgroup of the vector group $(\RR^n,+)$ is a product of a finite rank free abelian group and a vector group.
+Let $T\subseteq R(A)$ denote the translational part (i.e. the kernel of the action of $R(A)$ on $\partial A$).
+Any closed subgroup of the vector group $(\RR^n,+)$ is a product of a free abelian group of finite rank and a vector group.
 If $T$ is discrete, then $R(A)$ is an affine reflection group.
-If $T$ is not discrete, then the closure of $T$ consists of all translations in $A$ (because $W$ acts irreducibly on the set of all translations), so $th(X)\cap A$ is dense.
+If $T$ is not discrete, then the closure of $T$ in $\Isom(A)$ consists of all translations in $A$ (because $W$ acts irreducibly on the set of all translations), so $th(X)\cap A$ is dense.

 If $A'$ is any other affine apartment having a half space in common with $A$, then the thick walls in $A$ propagate to thick walls in $A'$.
 The isometry $A\rTo A'$ also preserves thick points.
 We obtain a canonical isomorphism $R(A)\cong R(A')$.
 From (ii) we conclude that the isometry groups $R(A)$ and $R(A'')$ are isomorphic for any affine apartment $A''\subseteq X$, and that this isomorphism maps $th(X)\cap A$ onto $th(X)\cap A''$.
 In the discrete case, we have (II), whereas the nondiscrete case is (III).